Revisiting Reweighted Risk for Calibration: AURC, Focal, and Inverse Focal Loss: A Differentiable Loss Function Derived from Selective Classification

+\begin{proposition}[Binning underestimates ECE {\citep{Ma2021a, kumar2019verified}}] For a classifier $f:\mathcal X \to \Delta^{k-1}$, the top‑label ECE satisfies the following lower bound over all possible binning schemes $B \in \mathcal{B}$:

-In the proof of Prop.~\ref{prop:ece-lb}, \citet{Ma2021a} demonstrate that a calibrated model can be constructed using a binary classifier that separates correct from incorrect predictions.
-We reinterpret this insight through the lens of selective classification, yielding the following result. \begin{proposition}[Optimal Calibration Map for ECE {\citep[Prop.~3]{Ma2021a}}] Suppose we are given a CSF \( g \) that perfectly distinguishes correct from incorrect predictions via a threshold \( \tau \), and a model \( f: \mathcal{X} \rightarrow \Delta^k \).
-Then, we can construct a modified model \( f' \) such that:
+\end{proposition} As established in \citet{Ma2021a}, a calibrated model can be constructed using a binary classifier that separates correct from incorrect predictions.
+We reinterpret this through the lens of selective classification, yielding the following constructive result. \begin{proposition}[Optimal Calibration via Selective Fallback {\citep[Prop.~3]{Ma2021a}}] Let \( g \) be a CSF that perfectly distinguishes correct from incorrect predictions via threshold \( \tau \).
+For a model \( f: \mathcal{X} \rightarrow \Delta^{k-1} \), we can construct a modified model \( f' \) such that where the rectified prediction \( f'_{c}(\boldsymbol{x}) \) is: